Dutch bank ING sees only limited effects from trade tensions

-AMSTERDAM (Reuters) - Dutch bank ING (INGA.AS) on Thursday said rising trade tensions between the United States, Europe and China were currently having only limited effects on its activities.
+AMSTERDAM, Aug 2 (Reuters) - Dutch bank ING on Thursday said rising trade tensions between the United States, Europe and China were currently having only limited effects on its activities.

 “The effects of the trade war on ING’s books are very limited at this point in time,” Chief Risk Officer Steven van Rijswijk told reporters.